How to Be a Good Host to a Refugee

-With several countries closing their borders, certain politicians calling for a complete stop to all immigration, and local mayors making weird videos warning migrants not to come to making weird videoswarning migrants not to come to their town, it is easy to forget that across Europe a lot of people have been doing their best to help the refugees arriving in their countries.
+With several countries closing their borders, certain politicians calling for a complete stop to all immigration, and local mayors making weird videos warning migrants not to come to their town, it is easy to forget that across Europe a lot of people have been doing their best to help the refugees arriving in their countries.
 In many major European cities, citizens have been welcoming refugees at train stations, donating clothes and food and in some cases even offering to put up migrants in their own homes.

 In Berlin, a couple set up website that helps you raise the funds to donate your room to a refugee, while similar initiatives are springing up all over Europe.
 The Dutch website I’m a Host Family for a Refugee – where people can sign up to spend time with migrants during the day, help them with practical issues or host someone – received over 24.000 applications in the last three weeks.